MikhailMS/java-shop-example/README.md

           - [ ] See total cost of all completed orders
           - [ ] Add user to the system
           - [ ] Delete user from system
+          - [ ] Search for specific product by name
+          - [ ] Filter products by price, weight
+          - [ ] Filter orders by date/total price

   - [ ] As an optional part, I'd like to write a service, which will keep shop's inventory in sync with DB and completed orders
       - [ ] Once order is completed, service will update inventory in the DB and update local copy of the inventory